CSI-fingerprinting Indoor Localization via Attention-Augmented Residual Convolutional Neural Network: Tracking System via Deep Trajectory Prior

 Let $\ddot{L}\in \mathcal{R}^{T\times 2}$ denote the predicted positions along a trajectory from a positioning system in consecutive $T$ timestamps.
 Let $L\in \mathcal{R}^{T\times 2}$ denote the true positions of the same trajectory.
 The relationship between $\ddot{L}$ and $L$ is

-where $v_{p}$ is the measurement noise of the positioning system, which is assumed to be additive white Gaussian noise with zero mean.
+where $v_{p}$ is the measurement noise of the positioning system, which is assumed to be additive white Gaussian noise with zero mean\footnote{To show the effectiveness of the Gaussian noise assumption, we plot the positioning error distributions of the trained AAResCNNs in the considered test datasets in Section~\ref{Error-distribution}}.
 The purpose of trajectory refinement is to recover the clean trajectory $L$ from its noisy measurement $\ddot{L}$.
 Since this is an ill-posed inverse problem, a regularization term, which is also called a prior function, is required to constrain the solution space.
 Therefore, the trajectory refinement problem can be reformulated as

 where $\|\ddot{L}-L\|^2$ denotes the fidelity term that ensures that refined trajectory $\hat{L}$ should be close to the measurement $\ddot{L}$; $\phi(L)$ denotes the trajectory prior function, which enforces the refined trajectory $\hat{L}$ should have some desired properties that a true trajectory $L$ should have; and finally, $\lambda$ denotes the trade-off parameter that balances the effect of fidelity term and the prior term in trajectory refinement, whose value should be tuned during experiments.